skelterjohn/go.wde/wdeglfw3/README.md

 - glfw supports clipboard messaging.
 This is not implemented (yet) in go.wde but IMO it should be part of the event system.
 - glfw key numpad works with numbers and go.wde with arrows/ins/del/pageup/etc.
-  So numpad key 5 has now go.wde mapping!
+  So numpad key 5 has no go.wde mapping!
 - go.wde has a key called KeyFunction and I don't know what it is.
 There is no direct glfw counterpart for this AFAIK.
 - I have no idea how to get the status of capslock, numlock, pause, scrollock.